Harshanichi/StockViewer/README.md

 **Technologies & IDE Used:**
--JavaFx
+- JavaFx
--Java
+- Java
--MySQL
+- MySQL
--Eclipse
+- Eclipse

 **Requirements**

-Operating System: Compatible with Windows 10, macOS, or Linux distributions.
+- Operating System: Compatible with Windows 10, macOS, or Linux distributions.
-Java Development Kit (JDK): Version 17 or higher installed on the system.
+- Java Development Kit (JDK): Version 17 or higher installed on the system.
-JavaFX: JavaFX libraries and runtime environment integrated with the IDE for building and running JavaFX applications.
+- JavaFX: JavaFX libraries and runtime environment integrated with the IDE for building and running JavaFX applications.
-Database: MySQL database server for storing and retrieving stock market data.
+- Database: MySQL database server for storing and retrieving stock market data.

 ## Installation